-The accounting for a finance lease is similar to capital lease accounting under present standards.
+The accounting for a finance lease–using ASC 842–is similar to capital lease accounting under ASC 840.

-When a company enters into a finance lease, it will record the right-of-use asset and the lease liability.
-The amortization of the right-of-use asset will be straight-line and the amortization of the liability will be accounted for using the effective interest method.
+When a company enters a finance lease, it records the right-of-use asset and the lease liability.
+The amortization of the right-of-use asset will be straight-line, and the amortization of the liability will be accounted for using the effective interest method.
 Consequently, lease expenses are front-loaded (i.e., expenses will decline throughout the lease term).
-The amortization expense and the interest expense will be presented separately on the income statement.
+The amortization and interest expenses will be presented separately on the income statement.